SAP-samples/btp-developer-guide-cap/documentation/observability/test-the-flow.md

-# Access Real User Monitoring and Health Monitoring Data in SAP Cloud ALM
+# Access Real User Monitoring, Health Monitoring Data and Integration & Exception Monitoring in SAP Cloud ALM
 Once the application is deployed, SAP Cloud ALM tenant is configured with Real User Monitoring and Health Monitoring, you can start analysing the Incident Management application in SAP Cloud ALM.

 ## Prerequisites